Meyniel's conjecture holds for random graphs: Sparse case

 Fix a vertex $v\in V(G)$.
-Consider the process starting from $v$, and stop it when the total number of pending and exhausted vertices first exceeds $n^{2/3}$.
-Let $H(v)$ be the property that for each vertex $w$ that is processed, there are at most 9 edges in $G$ (counting both exposed and unexposed edges) from $w$ to other vertices that were pending or exhausted at the start of the step of processing $w$.
-Then $H(v)$ holds with probability at least $1-o(n^{-2})$ (this probability suffices for our present purposes).
-Indeed, for a given vertex $w$, the probability that the number of edges from $w$ to other pending or exhausted vertices is at least $10$ is at most
+Consider the BFS exploration process starting from $v$, but now consider processing the pending vertices one at a time, each time exposing the neighbourhood of the active vertex.
+Stop the process after finding the neighbourhood $N(v,s)$, where $s$ is minimum such that $|N(v,s)|>n^{2/3}$.
+Let $T$ denote the BFS tree restricted to $N(v,s)$.
+Note that, in view of (i), we will be able to assume that $T$ has $O(n^{2/3} d) = O(n^{2/3+o(1)} )$ vertices and that $d^s=n^{2/3+o(1)}$; to express this in a technically correct manner requires defining intersections of the event that this is true, with any other events under consideration, as we have done several times before.
+This is quite straightforward but a little tedious, so we just assume these statements hold deterministically henceforth.
+Let $H(v)$ be the property that for each vertex $w$ in $N(v,s-1)$, there are at most 9 edges in $G$ (counting both exposed and unexposed edges) from $w$ to other vertices that were in $T$ at the start of the step of exposing the neighbourhood of $w$ as a pending vertex.
+Then $H(v)$ holds with probability at least $1-o(n^{-2})$ (this probability suffices for our present purposes) for the following reason.
+For a given vertex $w$, the probability that there are at least ten edges from $w$ to other vertices of $T$ already reached is at most